whatmakeart/whatmakeart.github.io/content/3d-modeling/fusion-360/fusion-360.md

 - [Fusion 360 Rule #1](rule-number-one-fusion-360.md)

 The basic Fusion workflow follows the pattern of making a 2D sketch and then extruding 3D features from the profiles of the sketch.
 To edit a form in Fusion it is best to edit the original sketch if possible.

+Sketches are created on a plane or on the face of an existing part.
+Then 2D geometry is generaly drawn to create a profile.
+The profile is then used to cread 3D geometry or to modify existing geometry.

+### Fusion Viewing and Navigation

+- Orbit - Move a virtual camera or view around a 3D model in space on a the screen.
+  - Hold Shift + Middle Mouse Button
+- Pan - Move the virtual camera parallel to the plane of the screen in any direction.
+  - Hold Middle Mouse Button
+- Zoom - Moving the virtual camera closer or farther away from a 3D model on the screen.
+  - Scroll Middle Mouse Button

 ### Fusion 360 Sculpting